 24/10/1851 – Kincardinshire Advertiser – Great Exhibition Crystal Palace, London – Honourable mentions – Grangemouth Coal Company – terra cotta.

 1867 – Grangemouth Fire Brick and Tile Works.
 GG Mackay, Manager.
-(Note – SBH – George MacKay was manager from c.
+(Note – SBH – George MacKay was the manager from c.
 1852 to c.
-1880)
+1880).

-1878 – Grangemouth Coal Co – Coal Masters and Fire brick makers – George G Mackay was Managing Partner.
+1878 – Grangemouth Coal Co – Coal Masters and Fire brick makers – George G Mackay was managing partner.